SEIR-7-06/installfest/mac-dev-tools/README.md

 * [Atom](editor-atom.md)
 * [Sublime Text](editor-sublime-text-3.md)

-## Chrome
+## Browser
+Our class will be using Chrome as our preferred browser.
+Please follow the installation instructions here:

-1. If you don't already have it, <a href="https://support.google.com/chrome/answer/95346?hl=en" target="_blank">download and install the Chrome web browser</a>.
+1. <a href="https://support.google.com/chrome/answer/95346?hl=en" target="_blank">Download and install the Chrome web browser</a> (if you don't already have it!)

+2. We also recommend you install the following Chrome Extensions:
+    * <a href="https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc" target="_blank">JSON View</a>
+    * <a href="http://www.getpostman.com/" target="_blank">Postman</a>

-## Window management
+## Window Management

-While programming it's pretty common to need to place two or three windows next to each other.
-We'll install a program that gives us shortcut keys to do this.
+While programming it's pretty common to need to juggle the placement of multiple windows.
+To speed up this process, we'll install a program that does this for us (and gives us a bunch of convenient keyboard shortcuts).
-This step is optional.

 1. Download https://raw.github.com/onsi/ShiftIt/master/ShiftIt.zip
 2. Extract it and drag the application into your `Applications` directory.